LongNguyenHoang89/Trusternity-client/data/README.md

 ### Results

 The experiment has been executed several times, the results are in the folders "1", "2", ...
-The first time the difficulty was a little undervalued (it was set to 27Mh, now it is 28MH).
+The difficulty for the first experiment was set to 27MH.
+We notice that it was a little undervalued, so it has been set to 28MH for the next experiments.

-The number of the last mined block after the first step of the experiment (i.e after 1 hr) :
+The following table presents the numbers of the last mined block after the first step of the experiment (i.e after 1 hr)

 | Number of mining nodes | Experiment 1 | Experiment 2 | Experiment 3 |
 |:----------------------:|-------------:|-------------:|-------------:|